Florgol/media-design-website/README.md

 The project language is German, meaning all descriptions and accompanying materials are in German.
 The website is built with HTML and CSS.

+You can access the website [here](https://florgol.github.io/media-design-website/ "The Media Design Website")